Who’s driving you crazy?

 When I read the article, it didn’t ring true for me.
 There’s so much to do these days: run the household, work, cook, clean, help with the grandchildren, take care of the yard, blog, visit friends, buy clothes, exercise, file articles, pay bills, wash the car, take care of my health, do the laundry, help relatives, help friends, participate in community activities, go to church, be an informed voter, and many other tasks.

 Life is busy, busy, busy because we have so many things that need to be done.

 To me, it doesn’t seem that boomers run from one task to the other because they feel uneasy with nothing to do.

 I decided not to blog about Graham’s article, because, although it was cleverly written, I didn’t think she came to a conclusion that offered a big truth.

 But her article came to mind when I listened to a National Public Radio program in which Stephen Bezruchka, M.D., discussed his book “Is America Driving You Crazy?”
-Bezruchka teaches at the University of Washington and works as an emergency room physician in Seattle, Wash.
+Bezruchka teaches at the University of Washington and works as an emergency room physician in Seattle, Washington.

 Mental illness rate high in U.S.

 America has the highest rate of mental illness in the world, he said in his talk.
 The number of Americans suffering from mental illness has nearly doubled since 1987.
 That's when Prozac, the first of the "wonder drugs," was introduced.